Audio/MIDI multitrack recording software

 Rotor window

 The Rotor effect simulates a rotating speaker.
-It consists of bass and treble speakers rotating independently.
-The speakers are driven by a tube amplifier and two microphones are used to pick up the sound.
+It consists of bass and treble speakers that rotate independently.
+The speakers are driven by a tube amplifier, and two microphones are used to pick up the sound.

-The Amplifier section contains the Drive control that controls the level the 'tube amplifier' is operating on.
-This can be used to add tube distortion.
+The Amplifier section contains the Drive control, which sets the level at which the tube amplifier operates.
+This can be used to add tube-style distortion.

-The Mics section controls the microphone placement used to record the speaker cabinet.
-Distance controls the distance between the mics and the cabinet.
-Spread controls the stereo channel separation.
-Balance controls the relative levels of the treble and the bass speakers.
-The cabinet is miked with two microphones at a 180 degree angle.
+The Mics section controls the microphone placement used to record the speakers.
+Distance controls how far the mics are from the cabinet.
+Spread adjusts stereo channel separation.
+Balance sets the relative levels of the treble and bass speakers.
+The cabinet is miked with two microphones at a 180-degree angle.
 This angle can be reduced to 90 degrees using the Narrow Angle button.